-On October 30, 2018, the Company entered into a Recovery Purchase Agreement with Electrum to purchase a portion of Electrum's potential recovery in its legal action captioned Electrum Partners, LLC, Plaintiff, and Aurora Cannabis Inc., Defendant, pending in the Supreme Court of British Columbia ("Litigation").
-As described further in note 9 to the consolidated financial statements, as of December 31, 2021 and 2020, Mentor has provided \$196,666 and \$181,529, respectively, in capital for payment of Litigation costs.
-In exchange, after repayment to Mentor of all funds invested for payment of Litigation costs, Mentor will receive 19% of anything of value received by Electrum as a result of the Litigation ("Recovery").
+On October 30, 2018, the Company entered into a Recovery Purchase Agreement with Electrum to purchase a portion of Electrum's potential recovery in its legal action captioned Electrum Partners, LLC, Plaintiff, and Aurora Cannabis Inc., Defendant, in the Supreme Court of British Columbia ("Litigation"), as described further in Note 10 to the consolidated financial statements.
+As of September 30, 2022, and December 31, 2021, Mentor had provided \$196,666 and \$196,666, respectively, in capital for payment of Litigation costs.
+In exchange, after repayment to Mentor of all funds invested for payment of Litigation costs, Mentor was to receive 19% of anything of value received by Electrum as a result of the Litigation ("Recovery").
+On November 18, 2022, Electrum repaid \$196,666 to the Company pursuant to a certain November 14, 2022 Settlement Agreement and Mutual Release, following the Company's October 21, 2022 lawsuit against Electrum and the escrow agent in the County of San Mateo.

 On October 31, 2018, Mentor entered into a secured Capital Agreement with Electrum and invested an additional \$100,000 of capital in Electrum.
-Under the Capital Agreement, on the payment date, Electrum will pay to Mentor the sum of (i) \$100,000, (ii) ten percent (10%) of the Recovery, and (iii) 0.083334% of the Recovery for each full month from October 31, 2018 to the payment date for each full month that \$833 is not paid to Mentor.
-The payment date for the Capital Agreement is the earlier of November 1, 2021, or the final resolution of the Litigation.
+Under the Capital Agreement, on the payment date, Electrum agreed to pay Mentor the sum of (i) \$100,000, (ii) ten percent (10%) of the Recovery, and (iii) 0.083334% of the Recovery for each full month from October 31, 2018 to the payment date for each full month that \$833 is not paid to Mentor.
+The payment date for the Capital Agreement was the earlier of November 1, 2021, or the final resolution of the Litigation.
 Due to the coronavirus and the resulting delay in the trial date of the Litigation, on November 1, 2021 the parties amended the October 31, 2018 Capital Agreement for the purpose of extending the payment to the earlier of November 1, 2023, or the final resolution of the Litigation and increased the monthly payment payable by Electrum to \$834.
+On November 18, 2022, Electrum repaid \$100,000 to the Company pursuant to a certain November 14, 2022 Settlement Agreement and Mutual Release, following the Company's October 21, 2022 lawsuit against Electrum and the escrow agent in the County of San Mateo.

 On January 28, 2019, the Company entered into a second secured Capital Agreement with Electrum and invested an additional \$100,000 of capital in Electrum with payment terms similar to the October 31, 2018 Capital Agreement.
 Due to the coronavirus and the resulting delay in the trial date of the Litigation, on November 1, 2021 the parties amended the October 31, 2018 Capital Agreement for the purpose of extending the payment to the earlier of November 1, 2023, or the final resolution of the Litigation and increased the monthly payment payable by Electrum to \$834.
 As part of the January 28, 2019 Capital Agreement, Mentor was granted an option to convert its 6,198 membership interests in Electrum into a cash payment of \$194,028 plus an additional 19.4% of the Recovery.
-Under the Security Agreement, all liabilities and investments owed to Mentor from Electrum are secured by all of the tangible and intangible assets of Electrum.
-See note 9 to the consolidated financial statements.
+Under the Security Agreement, all liabilities and investments owed to Mentor from Electrum were secured by all of the tangible and intangible assets of Electrum.
+On November 18, 2022, Electrum repaid \$100,000 to the Company pursuant to a certain November 14, 2022 Settlement Agreement and Mutual Release, following the Company's October 21, 2022 lawsuit against Electrum and the escrow agent in the County of San Mateo.
+See Note 10 to the consolidated financial statements.

-Mentor IP, LLC (MCIP)
+Mentor IP, LLC